ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 * Set ``quilting`` to .false., then in ``diag_table``, remove the history output file definitions ``fv3_history`` and ``fv3_history2d`` and the associated fields.
-This will turn off the write_grid component and the number of tasks used by FV3atm must also be adjusted to remove the tasks assigned to the write grid component.
+This will turn off the write_grid component and the number of tasks used by UFSATM must also be adjusted to remove the tasks assigned to the write grid component.

 * Set ``quilting`` to .true., then in ``model_configure`` set